bgkendall/nav-switch-mount/README.md

  * 5 × 1N4841 [SOD-123] SMD diodes

+ ## Options

+The PCB comes in two flavours:

+ * **1-sided** — 24.3×13mm — the switch and diodes are all mounted on the top
+    of the PCB.
+ * **2-sided** — 22.3×12.6mm — the diodes are mounted on the opposite side of
+    the PCB to the switch.

 ## Wiring

 The switch and diodes are installed as marked.
-The PCB is wired into the [keyboard matrix] via the pads[^2] on the base.
-The row pad is the common pin for the switch and should be connected to a row pin on the MCU.
-The other pads should be connected to columns, with the silkscreen near the pad indicating the direction (soo note below).
-It is envisaged that the wires will run to the underside of the main keyboard PCB via the switch’s central hole, but this will depend on the exact board being modified — in some cases it may be desirable to run the wires between the plate and PCB.
+The PCB is wired into the [keyboard matrix] via the holes (1-sided) or pads (2-sided) on the underside.
+The *Row* hole/pad is the common pin for the switch and should be connected to a row pin on the MCU.
+The other holes/pads should be connected to columns, with the silkscreen near the connection point indicating the direction (see notes below).
+For the 2-sided PCB, it is envisaged that the wires will run to the underside of the main keyboard PCB via the switch’s central hole.
+For the 1-sided PCB the holes are specifically designed to align up with the centre and two alignment pins of an MX switch.
+The best routing will depend on the exact board being modified — in some cases it may be desirable to run the wires between the plate and PCB.

+When wiring the 1-sided board it is recommended that masking tape is used to prevent solder from building up on the upper side of the board (in a similar manner to when socketing an MCU) and the wires will need to be soldered from the bottom side (i.e., in the opposite way from how a wire would normally be soldered).

 ### Notes

  * The markings on the silkscreen orient the diodes for **Column-to-Row** use.
-   For Row-to-Column matrices the diodes must be installed in the opposite direction.
+   For a Row-to-Column matrix the diodes must be installed in the opposite direction.
  * The arrows point in the direction that the switch is actually pushed.
 This means that when viewed from the bottom the left and right arrows indicate right and left movement respectively.

-[^2]: Sorry, through-hole connections would have been much easier to use, but could not be accommodated in the desired space!
+ * The ‘•’ marking indicates the centre press action[^2].

+[^2]: On the nav. switches I have used I have found the centre press to be both
+      vague and twitchy and have left it unassigned on most layers.

 ## Mounting

+### M2 Hardware

-The mounting PCB is intended to be secured to the plate using M2 hardware.
-Two ~2.1mm holes will need to be drilled through the plate.
+These PCBs are designed to be secured using M2 hardware.
+Two ~2.1mm holes will need to be drilled through the keyboard’s plate (or, potentially, the keyboard’s PCB, although this would need to be planned with great care!).

+The mount points are in the same position relative to the centre of the PCB for both variants.

+### MX Adaptor

-Alternatively, for hand-wired builds[^3], the PCB can be used in conjunction with Kevin Eckert’s [Nav Switch to MX Adapter][nav2mx].
-The switch’s legs should be just long enough to reach past the bottom of the adaptor and through the mounting PCB.
-However, the switch’s legs will need to be straightened (be careful when doing this — the fragility of these legs was one of the main prompts to create this board) and careful consideration will need to be given to the order of assembly.
+Alternatively, these PCBs can be used in conjunction with Kevin Eckert’s [Nav Switch to MX Adapter][nav2mx].
+The switch’s legs should be long enough to reach past the bottom of the adaptor and through the mounting PCB.
+The switch’s legs may need to be straightened for ease of soldering (be careful if doing this — the fragility of these legs was one of the main prompts to create this board!).

-[^3]: There is not enough room between a plate and keyboard PCB for the adaptor *and* the mounting PCB *and* its diodes.
+For keyboards with a PCB, the adaptor can **only** with the 1-sided variant and the mounting board must be thinner than the usual 1.6mm to allow room for the switch legs to be soldered[^3].
+The legs will need to be trimmed back as much as possible to avoid pressing on the keyboard PCB.
+There is not enough room between a plate and a keyboard PCB for the adaptor *and* the 2-sided PCB *and* its diodes.

+Careful consideration should be given to the order of assembly when using the adaptor.

+[^3]: At the time of writing 0.8mm PCBs seem to be available for no additional
+      charge.

 ## Keycaps